jtclarkjr/forex-react-mobile/README.md

    - Click the "Play" button in Xcode or press `Cmd+R`
    - App will compile and install directly to your device

+> **Note**: For development builds to work on device, you must have Metro bundler running.
+Use `bun ios` or `bunx expo start --dev-client` and ensure both your computer and device are on the same network.

 ### Development vs. Production Builds

 - **Development builds**: Include debugging capabilities and faster reload